 The Children of Lir

 The Children of Lir is a very old Irish myth that goes back to the ancient tribes of Ireland.
 It has also been considered as the inspiration behind the world famous ballet Swan Lake.
 Check out our blog the Children on Lir to find out more about the fascinating story of love, jealously and betrayal, as go

 One of the most famous Irish legends in the mythological giant known as Finn Mac Cool that appears in many Irish stories.
 Finn MacCool has long been connected to the ‘Giant’s Causeway‘ along the north coast of Ireland.

 Irish legend states that a Scottish giant called Benandonner ripped up the causeway so he wouldn’t have to fight the fierce Finn MacCool.
-So for many centuries, legend has it this is the reason why the Giant’s Causeway exists but of course we know there is an actual geological explanation, but giants are a bit more exciting!
+So for many centuries, legend has it that this is the reason why the Giant’s Causeway exists but of course we know there is an actual geological explanation, but giants are a bit more exciting!

 Another Irish tradition of legends is the mythical creatures known as Leprechaun; they have become iconic and synonymous with Ireland all around the world.
 The small mischievous spirit is the most widely known type of fairy suggested to live in Ireland.
 Irish legends suggest that they love to collect gold, which they would store in a pot and hide at the end of a rainbow.

 The iconic three leaves of the Shamrock has undeniably become the unofficial symbol of Ireland.
 In Irish traditions, The Shamrock has played an important role in one of Ireland’S historic cultures.

 The ‘Druids’ believed that the Shamrock was a very sacred plant that could chase away evil.
 The Celtic culture also believed that three was also a sacred number.
 Furthermore, Irish Christians believed The Shamrock has a special meaning – its three leaves represented the Holy Trinity; The Father, Son and Holy Spirit.

 Throughout much of mythology all around the world, faeries have always been heavily featured but they do hold an important meaning to the Irish.
 There is a fairy society in Ireland that even to this day still exists but it’s far from what you would imagine in fairy tales.